 1-800-772-1213.
-Once the applicant has received the benefit verification letter they will be required to provide it to the PHA.To verify the SS/SSI benefits of participants, the PHA will obtain information about social security/SSI benefits through the HUD EIV-System, and confirm with the participant(s) that the current listed benefit amount is correct.
-If the participant disputes the EIV reported benefit amount, or if benefit information letter from each family member that receives social security benefits.
-If the family is unable to provide the document(s) the PHA will help the participant request a benefit verification letter from SSA's website at www.ssa.gov or ask the family to request one by calling SSA at 1-800-772-1213.
+Once the applicant has received the benefit verification letter they willbe required to provide it to the PHA.To verify the SS/SSI benefits of participants, the PHA will obtain information about social security/SSI benefits through the HUD EIV-System, and confirm with the participant(s) that the current listed benefit amount iscorrect.
+If the participant disputes the EIV-reported benefit amount, or if benefitinformation is not available in HUD systems, the PHA will request a current SSA benefitverification letter from each family member that receives social security benefits.
+If the family is unable to provide the document(s) the PHA will help the participant request a benefit verification letter from SSA's website at www.ssa.gov or ask the family torequest one by calling SSA at 1-800-772-1213.
 Once the participant has received the benefit verification letter they will be required to provide it to the PHA.

-© Copyright 2022-2023 Nan McKay & Associates, Inc. Page 7-39 Unlimited copies may be made for internal use.
+© Copyright 2022_2023 Nan McKay & Associates, Inc. Page 7-45 Unlimited copies may be made for internal use.